Midas Price Hits $1.36 on Major Exchanges (MIDAS)

-Midas (MIDAS) traded flat against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on June 29th.
-Midas has a total market capitalization of $3.54 million and approximately $81.20 worth of Midas was traded on exchanges in the last 24 hours.
-One Midas token can currently be bought for $1.36 or 0.00005018 BTC on exchanges.
-In the last week, Midas has traded up 0% against the U.S. dollar.
+Midas (MIDAS) traded flat against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on June 29th.
+Midas has a market cap of $3.54 million and approximately $81.20 worth of Midas was traded on exchanges in the last day.
+In the last week, Midas has traded up 0% against the US dollar.
+One Midas token can currently be purchased for about $1.36 or 0.00005018 BTC on major exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.